-If you want a beautiful lawn next spring, then fall planting is a must.
+If you want a beautiful landscape for 2021, then fall planting is a must-do task.

 Because if you let your lawn lay dormant from September until February, then when spring rolls around your landscape will not be ready.
-Better yet, there are many trees, shrubs, and flowers that can be planted now and enjoyed even after summer has passed.
-So, why not enjoy your lawn for long as possible!
+Better yet, there are many trees, shrubs, and flowers that can be planted now and enjoyed even after summer has passed and into fall.
+Since we are spending more time than ever at home, why not enjoy your lawn for long as possible!

 If your goal is to add some spice and color to your fall landscape, then there are several options from which to choose.
-Here are a few to consider:
+Here are a few plants to consider planting this fall:

 - Sugar maple